HiteshBhanushali/mlproject/README.md

+Let’s confirm:

+### Points Mentioned:
+1. Addressed 15+ defects during go-live.
+2. Resolved multi-load execution issues in ODI load plans (CLN framework).
+3. Fixed missing partial data scenarios in custom extensions.
+4. Upskilled as an ODI backup resource.
+5. Contributed to ETL and reporting PODs.
+6. Earned two professional-level certifications in OAC/FAW.
+7. Reduced job execution time for 9 BIP ETL mappings from 60-75 minutes to 2-3 minutes by redesigning ERP data extraction using the BIP reports approach.
+8. Automated ODI job scheduling with Dseries and implemented purging scripts.
+9. Delivered 3+ POCs, including custom sorting and GAAP-FERC solutions.
+10. Scope expansion of 2 reports and 1 custom SA.
+11. Improved ETL accuracy by translating complex functional requirements.
+12. Resolved missing scenarios in GAAP-FERC.
+13. Optimized EIS/AIS data solutions.
+14. Owned complete ODI technical specification documentation.
+15. Completed 5+ technical specs.
+16. Built 5+ reports.
+17. Contributed to the Master Attribute (MA) sheet.
+18. Wrote test cases.
+19. Fixed FUT defects.

+### Verification:
+All 19 points are included in the revised impact statement.
+Would you like me to rephrase or emphasize any specific areas?

 **Impact Statement for Promotion**

 Addressed 15+ defects during go-live, resolved multi-load execution issues in ODI load plans (CLN framework), and fixed missing partial data scenarios in custom extensions.
 Upskilled as an ODI backup resource, contributed to ETL and reporting PODs, and earned two professional-level certifications in OAC/FAW.
 Reduced job execution time for 9 BIP ETL mappings from 60-75 minutes to 2-3 minutes by redesigning ERP data extraction processes using the BIP reports approach.
 Automated ODI job scheduling with Dseries and implemented purging scripts to enhance performance.
 Delivered 3+ POCs, including custom sorting and GAAP-FERC solutions, enabling scope expansion of 2 reports and 1 custom SA.
 Improved ETL accuracy by translating complex functional requirements, resolving missing scenarios in GAAP-FERC, and optimizing EIS/AIS data solutions.
 Owned the complete ODI technical specification documentation, completed 5+ technical specs, built 5+ reports, contributed to the Master Attribute sheet, wrote test cases, and fixed FUT defects.